PeteJames21/alx-higher_level_programming/0x0A-python-inheritance/README.md

 ## 2-is_same_class.py
 Write a function that returns `True` if the object is exactly an instance of the specified class ; otherwise `False`.

+## 3-is_kind_of_class.py
+Write a function that returns `True` if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise `False`.